Anastasia Giachanou, Tina Shahedi

 We will be working with an open access dataset from Rowland and Wenzel (2020), which is part of a study involving 125 undergraduate students from the University of Mainz in Germany.
 These students completed a 40-day ambulatory assessment six times a day, reporting on their affective experiences such as happiness, excitement, relaxation, satisfaction, anger, anxiety, depression, and sadness.
 These affective states were quantified using a visual analog slider, ranging from 0 to 100.

 Before the data collection, participants were randomly assigned to either a group receiving weekly mindfulness treatment during the study or a control group.
-We will be working with the specific dataset here.
-This datase has been cleaned and is provided by Haslbeck, Ryan, & Dablander (2023) and can be found in their OSF repository.
+We will be working with this dataset dataset.
+This dataset has been cleaned and is provided by Haslbeck, Ryan, & Dablander (2023) and can be found in their OSF repository.

 emotion_data = pd.read_csv("emotion_data.csv")